-Outside of the team you are working on, company culture plays a massive part in how much you enjoy work.
+Beyond the team you are working on, company culture plays a massive part in how much you enjoy work.
 Use these questions to get a grasp on company values and how they treat their staff:

 - What are this company's core values?
-If you have a strong set of values, it's a good idea to try to find a place to work that has values that match your own.
+If you have a robust set of values, it's a good idea to try to find a place to work that has values that match your own.

 - What is the general level of socializing?
-Do people come to work then go straight home or do people hang out after work and on the weekends?
-Neither option is better than the other but you may prefer one option over the other.
+Do people come to work then go straight home, or do people hang out after work and on the weekends?
+Neither option is better than the other, but you may prefer one option over the other.

 - What is the policy on remote work?
 If you care about working remotely, it's a good idea to get a handle on whether or not the company supports remote work.